 Faster Journey Toward Financial Independence with a Rental Property?

 So, how much did a single rental Property help you achieve financial independence?
 Was it significant?

 Did you check out the Chart of Goals to see how many months it took you to hit your Target Monthly Income in Retirement number and get out of the rat race?
 What did you think: was that as interesting to you as it has been for me when I see the results?
-Did you use a Plus Plan or Consultation Plan to be able to compare the number of months to other Scenarios to see how big of a difference there was?
+Did you use a Premium plan to be able to compare the number of months to other Scenarios to see how big of a difference there was?

 Cash Flow From Rental Property

 Are you concerned about the cash flow from the rental and jumped right into looking at those Charts: in particular Cash Flow and True Cash Flow™?